JAS-UCF/PULP/README.md

 # PULP

-kicad project that contains a PCB layout, in hopes of over-optimizing the GNOR race
+KiCAD project that contains a PCB layout, in hopes of over-optimizing the GNOR race

 ## Gameplan